Art of the My Little Pony: Friendship Is Magic fandom: Fan films and fan animations

 Fan-made videos incorporating footage from the show are regularly posted on YouTube, including music videos, parodies, and remakes of movie and video game trailers.
 One notable early video that attracted media attention was created by high school student Stephen Thomas, who used scientific principles to analyze physical impossibilities in the show as part of a class presentation in 2011.
 This video was later featured on the Comedy Central show Tosh.0.

 In 2011, filmmaker Edgar Wright featured pony versions of the trailers for Scott Pilgrim vs. the World and Hot Fuzz on his blog.
 Top Gear also recognized a video using clips of their show that featured pony characters.
 In 2012, a fan-created pony version of "Gangnam Style" was featured as a "must-see video" on The Wall Street Journal.
 In 2013, fan Zachary Rich created a full-length fan film titled "Double Rainboom" for his college coursework.
 Pony-based parodies of "Weird Al" Yankovic's songs that Yankovic featured on his Twitter account led to discussions between him and the show's directors, and resulted in guest appearances by Yankovic in the fourth season episode "Pinkie Pride" and the ninth season episode "The Last Laugh".

 Fan games

 Fans have developed fan games based on Friendship Is Magic, such as the fighting game My Little Pony: Fighting Is Magic, which was eventually renamed to Them's Fightin' Herds after a cease and desist notice from Hasbro.
 The upcoming indie shooter Get Your Tentacles Off My Waifu! is another fan game inspired by Friendship Is Magic.
 Other fan works include mods of existing games such as Team Fortress 2 and The Elder Scrolls V: Skyrim.
 Fans have also created crossovers between My Little Pony and other franchises, such as "Turnabout Storm," a crossover with the Ace Attorney series.
 Some web applications allow fans to create their own pony original characters known as ponysonas.

+Fan art

+Various My Little Pony fan art has been created over the years, which depicts either the characters from the show or original characters (OCs).